Mission

 BME faculty participate in the following centers and institutes:

-- Center for Biomolecular and Tissue Engineering (CBTE) — includes NIH predoctoral training grant (Gersbach, PI)
+- Center for Biomolecular and Tissue Engineering (CBTE) — including NIH pre-doctoral training grant

 - Fitzpatrick Institute for Photonics (FIP)